spooky-r/privatemessagetopics/README.md

 - load it in irc:
   + '/query &ast;status loadmod modpython'
   + '/query &ast;status loadmod privatemessagetopics' (can load either --type=user or --type=network)
+- don't forget to saveconfig to keep the module loaded next restart.

 ##### Talking in topics:
 ---